Visiting Banff in July? Here’s All You Need to Know

 In July, I typically spend most of my days in shorts, sandals, and a T-shirt.
 It’s also finally bathing suit season in Banff (a short-lived season in the Canadian Rockies), so don’t forget to pack a bikini!

 Is there snow in Banff in July?
 Thankfully, most winter snow has melted, and hiking trails are generally snow-free.
-However, if hiking a lot, you may find that the higher the mountain and the summit, the more snow you’ll find.
-Several popular passes will still be snowbound at the beginning of the month.
+However, if hiking a lot, you may find that the higher the mountain and the summit, the more snow you’ll see.
+Several popular high mountain passes will still be snowbound at the beginning of the month.

-All that sunshine and melting snow have made the mountainsides a lush carpet of greenery, and the wildflowers are usually out in force.
+All that sunshine and melting snow have made the mountainsides a lush carpet of greenery, and the wildflowers are usually out in force by the middle of the month.
 There’s a lot of daylight – about 16 hours per day, meaning the sun doesn’t set until after 10 pm and rises extra early.
 However, if you stay up late, you’ll be rewarded with superb stargazing.

 If all this sounds too good to be true, that’s because there’s a pitfall.
-The park is filled with visitors, and you’ll need reservations for any popular camping spots and attractions like the Banff Gondola.
+The park is filled with visitors, and you’ll need reservations for any popular camping spots, shuttles to Moraine Lake and Lake Louise, and attractions like the Banff Gondola.
 If you plan on staying in a hotel in Banff and rent a car, book your reservation well in advance and be prepared to pay premium prices.
 In July, there is also a chance of wildfire smoke that can impact the air quality.
 It’s impossible to forecast wildfires and smoke, so just keep your fingers crossed it’s a wildfire-free summer!

 Spots like Moraine Lake, Lake Louise, Johnston Canyon, and Lake Minnewanka will be packed, and it’s going to be a struggle to get parking at peak times.
 Don’t worry – the park is vast, and you can visit plenty of places without the crowds, though many congregate in the same areas.